-In the previous two subsections, we studied two ways of 5d description for the 6d $SU(N)$ gauge theory with $N_f = N+8$, $N_a = 1$ and with one tensor multiplet.
-That is \begin{enumerate}[(i)] \item 5d $[3n+3-N] - SU(n+1)_0 - SU(N+1-n)_0 - [2N+3-3n]$. \item 5d $SU(N+1)_0$ gauge theory with $N_f = N+7$ and $N_a = 1$. \end{enumerate} We interpret these two types of 5d description to be dual theory in a sense that they have the same UV fixed point.

-Furthermore, by considering the flavor decoupling limit by taking some of the mass parameters to be infinity, we will again obtain the dual theories, which have again the identical five dimensional fixed point.
+In the previous subsections, we discussed two different 5d descriptions for the 6d $SU(N)$ gauge theory with $N_f = N+8$, $N_a = 1$ and one tensor multiplet, which are summarized as \begin{enumerate}[(i)] \item 5d $[3n+3-N] - SU(n+1)_0 - SU(N+1-n)_0 - [2N+3-3n]$; \item 5d $SU(N+1)_0$ gauge theory with $N_f = N+7$ and $N_a = 1$. \end{enumerate} These two descriptions are dual in the sense that they have the same 6d UV fixed point.
+Furthermore, by considering the flavor decoupling limit by taking some of the mass parameters to be infinity, we will again obtain the dual theories, which then have again the identical 5d fixed point.

-On one hand, we can give heavy masses to $n_1$ out of $3n+3-N$ and $n_2$ out of $2N+3-3n$ flavors coupling to $SU(n+1)_0$ and $SU(N+1-n)_0$, respectively.
-Then, the flavors reduces to $3n+3-N-n_1$ and $2N+3-3n-n_2$, respectively.
-Suppose that all these masses are positive infinity, which corresponds to moving these $n_1$ and $n_2$ flavor branes upward in Figure \ref{Fig:5dquiv}.
-In this case, the CS level of each gauge group, which were original zero, change to $n_1$ and $n_2$, respectively.